Highlights Of The Program

 - Exploring cost-effective strategies for compliance, including AI-driven automation and smart toolchains

-- Learning how to implement scalable cybersecurity management systems across a vehicle's lifecycle
+- Learning how to implement scalable cybersecurity management systems across the vehicle lifecycle

 15:45 - 15:50